davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

 > Servers send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and groups that are mutually supported, but the client's ClientKeyShare did not contain an acceptable offer.
-If it cannot find such a match, it will respond with a "handshake_failure" alert.
+If it cannot find such a match, it will instead respond with an "unsupported_cipher_suites" or "unsupported_groups" fatal alert.

 Structure of this message: